WillAdams/gcodepreview/README.md

 The files for this library are:

  - gcodepreview.py (gcpy) --- the Python class/functions and variables
- - gcodepreview.scad (gcpscad) --- OpenSCAD modules and variables
+ - gcodepreview.scad (gcpscad) --- OpenSCAD modules and parameters

 And there several sample/template files which may be used as the starting point for a given project:

  - gcodepreviewtemplate.scad (gcptmpl) --- .scad example file
  - gcodepreviewtemplate.py (gcptmplpy) --- .py example file
  - gcpdxf.py (gcpdxfpy) --- .py example file which only makes dxf file(s) and which will run in "normal" Python in addition to PythonSCAD
+ - gcpgc.py (gcpgc) --- .py example which loads a G-code file and generates a 3D preview showing how the G-code will cut

 If using from PythonSCAD, place the files in C:\Users\\\~\Documents\OpenSCAD\libraries [^libraries] or, load them from Github using the command: